What Are the Parts of Eyeglasses Called?

 Frame

-By ZEELOOL|Sep 12, 2025
+By ZEELOOL|Published date: Sep 12, 2025

-Key Factors & Conclusion
+Key Points & Conclusion

 So, imagine this.
 You’re at the optician because your glasses broke.
 You try to explain, but all you can say is, “the arm thing came off” or “that little pad fell out.”
 The person kind of understands, but you feel silly.
 We have all been there, right?
 That’s why it helps to know the real parts of eyeglasses.